-Unfortunately, many people each year sustain spinal cord injuries as a result of road traffic accidents, and these can disrupt their lives and cause problems ranging from behavioral and cognitive issues to loss of mobility and compromised movement.
-If you have been injured in a road traffic accident that was not your fault, you may be able to claim compensation to help with the costs of your rehabilitation and treatment, as well as future living costs.
+Unfortunately, many people each year sustain spinal cord injuries as a result of road traffic accidents, and these can disrupt their lives and cause problems ranging from behavioural and cognitive issues to loss of mobility and compromised movement.
+If you have been injured in a road traffic accident that was not your fault, you may be able to achieve redress to help with the costs of your rehabilitation and treatment, as well as future living costs.

 To make a claim for a personal injury that has been sustained in a road traffic accident, you will need to prove that your injuries, and the resulting impact on your life, were caused by the road traffic accident, and that another party was at fault.
-You may be able to claim compensation in the following circumstances:
+You may be able to claim redress in the following circumstances:

 Adult passengers have a legal responsibility to wear a seat belt at all times, and to conduct themselves safely within the vehicle, avoiding distracting the driver, for example.
-Compensation will be reduced if you were not wearing a seat belt.

-2. As a pedestrian.
+- As a pedestrian.
 If you, as a pedestrian, are injured by a vehicle, you will usually be able to make a claim against the driver of the vehicle, where he or she is at fault.
 If a pedestrian runs into the road in front of a vehicle, he or she will need to show that the injuries sustained would not have occurred, or would have been less severe, if the driver had been driving with reasonable care and attention,

 - As a cyclist.
 A cyclist who is injured in a road traffic accident will be able to bring a case against a driver of a vehicle if he or she was at fault.
 As a cyclist using public roads, however, it is essential to use appropriate safety equipment and to wear a helmet, as well as observing the rules of the road.
 If you have taken all precautions to keep yourself safe, it is likely that you will able to make a successful claim against the vehicle driver who was at fault.